Beginnings of Rock and Roll (Part two)

 Here are a couple more pioneering songs.

-“Junker Blues” written and performed by Champion Jack Dupree, 1940, produced by one of the pioneers in recording black musicians, Okeh Records out of New York City.
-They produced songs from Mamie Smith, Louis Armstrong and Canadian born Shelton Brooks who would compose many successful songs including “Some of these Days”, first released in 1911 with Sophie Tucker and covered over 165 times.
+“Junker Blues” written and performed by Champion Jack Dupree in 1940, produced by one of the pioneers in recording black musicians, Okeh Records out of New York City.
+They recorded songs from Mamie Smith, Louis Armstrong and Canadian born Shelton Brooks who would compose many successful songs including “Some of these Days”, first released in 1911 with Sophie Tucker and again in 1927, it's been covered over 165 times including Serena Ryder (2006).

 If you like my blog, please consider filling in the follow by email link at the top right hand of the page.
 Remember to confirm the subscription when you get the first email.
 Confidentiality is assured unless you are a close friend or family member then all bets are off.
 While I can compile data from my blog it's not tracking in terms of anyone's identity.
 For past blog posts click on the menu at the top right corner.
 Pass it along to a friend who might enjoy it as well or post it to your timeline on FB or other social media.
 And many thanks as always for reading my blog!